 Master Gardener volunteer training takes place once a week on Fridays from Jan.
 24 through June 12.

 Anyone who enjoys gardening can receive 60 hours of classroom and hands-on activities.

 No prior gardening experience is needed.
 As a Master Gardener Volunteer Community Educator, people will share reliable gardening information and environmentally sustainable gardening techniques with adults and children in the community, according to a press release from the Washington State University Cowlitz County Extension service.

-The training is designed to help students become acquainted with horticultural topics and learning to use resources to find answers to gardening questions asked by our community.
+The training is designed to help students become acquainted with horticultural topics and help them learn how to use resources to find answers to gardening questions asked by community members.
 The training is open book.
 Nothing will need to be memorized.